- Parenting Special Needs Magazine - https://www.parentingspecialneeds.org -

 Related: Expanding Food Options for the PICKY EATER [5]

-I would recommend looking at the specific nutrients that are essential at certain milestone years of childhood and adolescence by reading up on the current Dietary Guidelines.
+I recommend reading up on the current dietary guidelines to determine the specific nutrients that are essential during certain milestone years of childhood and adolescence.
 Lastly, your actions outweigh your words.
-Setting a good example can go a long way for your children seeing and ultimately making healthy choices on their own as they get older.
-[5]
+Setting a good example can go a long way toward helping your children see and ultimately make healthy choices on their own as they get older.
+[6]

 https://www.parentingspecialneeds.org/article/benefits-of-special-diets-for-special-needs-children/